Coastal Path Cottage & Moorlands to Sea Terms & Conditions

 - It is strongly recommended that you take out travel insurance in case you have to cancel your holiday for any reason.
 All cancellations must be confirmed in writing by post or by email and are not effective until received and confirmed by the owners.
-Scale of cancellation charges Prior to 8 weeks before arrival, deposit refunded in full.
+Scale of cancellation charges: Prior to 8 weeks before arrival, deposit refunded minus an administration fee of £50.
 Within 8 weeks of arrival all monies paid will be retained by us.
-We will do our best to secure a replacement booking and in the event that we do we will refund the value of the replacement booking minus the administration fee of £100.
+We will do our best to secure a replacement booking and in the event that we do we will refund the value of the replacement booking minus an administration fee of £100.

-- If the owner needs to cancel the booking then they shall reimburse the client with 100% of total monies received by owner at point of cancellation.
+- If the owner needs to cancel the booking due to the house not being available then they shall reimburse the client with 100% of total monies received by owner at point of cancellation.
 The owner shall have no further liability.

 - No contract shall exist between the owner and a client until a signed booking form or an emailed booking form has been received by the owners and they have confirmed that booking to the client.

-- The rental period shall commence at 1600 hours on the first day and finish at 1000 hours on the last day.
+- The rental period shall commence and end at the time and dates stated on the Booking Form.
 The owner shall not be obliged to provide accommodation before or after these times.
 It may, however, be possible to provide an earlier entry or later departure by agreement at the time of booking.